 More reading : Assos vs Castelli vs Rapha Cycling Clothing Comparison

-Put on your bib shorts, followed by the base layer, and pull up the straps over the base layer.
+I’ve found that the ideal way is to wear my bib shorts first, followed by a base layer, and then pull up the bib straps over the base layer.

-Bib shorts have a front and rear section.
-The easiest way to determine this is to look at the chamois, and the rear is where the chamois is thicker and wider to support your sit bones.
+It’s important to note that bib shorts consist of a front and rear section.
+An easy way to identify them is by examining the chamois, with the thicker and wider part is positioned at the rear to support your sit bones.

-Make sure the bib length is up to exactly where your tan line is on your thigh.
-You don’t want to end up having multiple shades of tan lines on your thighs.
+Ensure the bib length is up to exactly where your tan line is on your thigh.
+You don’t want to have multiple shades of tan lines on your thighs.

-This is something to take note of if you have multiple bibs of different brands.
+This is something to note if you have multiple bibs of different brands.
 Each brand has a slightly different length and could affect the tan lines on your thigh.

 Remember to wash your bib shorts immediately once you’re home.